 Other F1 uses

-For laptop keyboards and desktop computer keyboards with the Fn key, each function key has two functions.
+Each function key has two functions for a laptop and desktop computer keyboard with the Fn key.
 Unfortunately, there's no standard to what each key uses as its secondary function, so every keyboard is different.
-Below is a list of different keyboards and their secondary function for the F1 key.
+Below are keyboards and their secondary function for the F1 key.